Lead a Session at ProductCamp!

 Each year after ProductCamp ends, folks tell us they wish they’d proposed a session.
 Don’t miss your opportunity to share your ideas and learn from colleagues.vNow is the time to begin thinking about your session.
 Propose a session now!

 Voting for Sessions

 - Your votes determine which sessions get selected.
 You must register in order to vote.
-Voting will take place starting in early May – more details to follow.
+Voting will take place from May 10 to 17 – more details to follow.